jgarc186/second-brain/3-resources/books/2025/options-trading-made-simple/chapter-9_a_15_year_dma_case_study.md

 - patience = profits. pg 164
 - small wins and losses precede the bigger victories.
 And this small win/loss pattern can continue for years before you achieve significant success. pg 164
+- **discipline, patience, and faith**...
+Having those three qualities is indeed what separates great investors from the mediocre. pg 168